We’re big believers there is no such thing as too many greens. But we know it can be hard to find fun ways to add them into your diet.

 How To Incorporate More Greens Into Your Diet

-Pro Tip: Remember when you’re exploring leafy greens to add into your diet, the darker the green color the higher it is in nutritious value (and the better it is for you).
+Pro Tip: Remember when you’re exploring leafy greens to add into your diet, the darker the green colour the higher it is in nutritious value (and the better it is for you).
 Always try to opt for those darker shades of green to get a rich dose of vitamins like A, C, E, K, folate, and antioxidants.

 1. Get Your Juice On